Nacionalista Party: 2010 elections

-Controversy over dominant-minority status
+Controversy over dominant minority status

 In the 2010 general election, the Nacionalista and the Nationalist People's Coalition (NPC) formed an alliance after it was approved by the Commission on Elections (COMELEC) on April 12, 2010.
-The Nacionalistas fielded Senator Manuel Villar and running with fellow Senator Loren Legarda who is a member of the NPC.
-It became the dominant minority party after a resolution passed by the COMELEC.
-On April 21, 2010, it was blocked by the Supreme Court after a suit filed by the rival Liberal Party.
-On May 6, 2010, the Supreme Court nullified the merger and therefore giving the Liberal Party to be the dominant minority party.
-It was based on a resolution by the COMELEC giving political parties to be accredited by August 17, 2009.
+Villar chose Senator Loren Legarda, who is a member of the NPC, as his running mate.
+This was formally approved by COMELEC through a resolution but on April 21, 2010, was blocked by the Supreme Court after a suit filed by an opposing party, the Liberal, calling the move a deliberate attempt at acquiring the dominant minority party status.
+On May 6, 2010, the Supreme Court nullified the merger, therefore making the Liberal the dominant minority party.
+It was based on a resolution by the COMELEC that political parties had to be registered and accredited prior to a cut-off date of August 17, 2009.